ihuke/developmentServer/README.md

     ![websocket](./doc/mock_websocket.jpg)

 - record toolbar
-  it can record response data after real request,support xmlhttprequest and websocket.So you can easy generate mock file.
+  It can record and download response data after real request,support xmlhttprequest and websocket.So user can easy generate mock file.

 ## How to customize
   TODO